-It is hard to date the construction time of rock-cut architecture and specialists are arguing which structure was built in which time.
+It is hard to date the construction time of rock-cut architecture and specialists are arguing which structure was built at which time.
 It is known that in the times of Mahendravarman I were started the first rock-cut temples and the unique rathas (in Tamil – “chariots”) – temples which resemble the sacred chariots and were made from live rock.

-Narasimhavarman I continued the work of his father and, most likely, in his time were made most of the rock-cut temples, rathas and rock reliefs in Mahabalipuram were made.
-This king got a nickname Mamalla (“Great Wrestler”) and some consider that this gave the more ancient name of the city – Mamallapuram.
+Narasimhavarman I continued the work of his father and, most likely, in his time were made most of the rock-cut temples, rathas, and rock reliefs in Mahabalipuram were made.
+This king got the nickname Mamalla (“Great Wrestler”) and some consider that this gave the more ancient name of the city – Mamallapuram.
 Other researchers consider that the name of the city had another meaning: “mallai” in the Tamil language means “prosperity”.